Rikk010/DjuncanCupBracket/README.md

 This repository is just the front-end that requests the data from the webserver.
 It does not use websockets because of a project requirement.

-## Live Demo
-You can check out the animation [here](https://rikk010.github.io/DjuncanCupBracket), the data probably does not load because the server is not running.

 ## Api Enpoints Used